Create Workspaces, Projects, Users and Roles

 project-regularto the workspace, click OK.
 In Workspace Members, you can see three members listed.

-Manage all resources under the workspace (We use this account to invite new members to the workspace).
+Manage all resources under the workspace (use this user to invite new members to the workspace).

 Create and manage projects and DevOps projects, and invite new members to join the projects.

-Task 3: Create a Project
+Step 3: Create a project

-- Log in KubeSphere as
+Log in to KubeSphere as

 project-admin.
 In Projects, click Create.

-- Enter the project name (e.g.
+Enter the project name (for example,

 In Projects, click the project created just now to view its detailed information.

-operatorwill be a project maintainer who can manage resources other than users and roles in the project.
+operatoris a project maintainer who can manage resources other than users and roles in the project.

 Before creating a Route which is Ingress in Kubernetes, you need to enable a gateway for this project.
 The gateway is an NGINX Ingress controller running in the project.
 To set a gateway, go to Gateway Settings in Project Settings and click Enable Gateway.
 User

 project-adminis still used in this step.

-Task 4: Create a Role
+Step 4: Create a role

-- Log in the console as
+Log in to the KubeSphere web console as

 adminagain and go to Access Control.

-Task 5: Create a DevOps Project (Optional)
+Step 5: Create a DevOps project (Optional)

-- Log in the console as
+Log in to the console as

-project-adminfor this task.
+project-admin.
 In DevOps Projects, click Create.

-- Enter the DevOps project name (e.g.
+Enter the DevOps project name (for example,

 demo-devops) and click OK.
 You can also add an alias and description for the project.

 In DevOps Projects, click the project created just now to view its detailed information.

 operator, who is allowed to create pipelines and credentials.